faultier/bee/README.md

 - Transfer-Encoding
 - Message body (Decodes chunked encoding)

-This library is inspired by [http-parser](https://github.com/joyent/http-parser) written in C.
+This library is inspired by [http-parser](https://github.com/joyent/http-parser) written in C. Thanks to the original authors.

 # Usage